Ensembl Variant Effect Predictor Annotation sources

 GFF format expectations

-VEP has been tested on GFF files generated by Ensembl and NCBI (RefSeq).
-Due to inconsistency in the GFF specification and adherence to it, VEP may encounter problems parsing some GFF files.
-For the same reason, not all transcript biotypes defined in your GFF may be supported by VEP.
-VEP does not support GFF files with embedded FASTA sequence.
+Ensembl VEP has been tested on GFF files generated by Ensembl and NCBI (RefSeq).
+Due to inconsistency in the GFF specification and adherence to it, not all GFF files will be compatible with Ensembl VEP and not all transcript biotypes may be supported.
+Additionally, Ensembl VEP does not support GFF files with embedded FASTA sequence.

 Column "type" (3rd column):